 The OIG’s proposal includes three new safe harbors for “value-based enterprises” and additional safe harbors related to improving healthcare quality, utilizing CMS-sponsored model patient incentives, and cybersecurity technology and services:

 - A safe harbor for arrangements that are designed to improve the quality of care, patient health outcomes, or operational efficiency by promoting patient engagement and adherence to care protocols.

 - A safe harbor for arrangements involving remuneration in the form of incentives and support under models and initiatives sponsored by the Centers for Medicare and Medicaid Services (CMS).

 - A safe harbor for donations of cybersecurity technology and related services that are intended to improve protections for patients’ private information and mitigate the risk of cyberattacks.

-In addition to proposing these additional safe harbors, the OIG’s proposal would expand the protections available under four existing Anti-Kickback Statute safe harbors:
+Along with proposing these additional safe harbors, the OIG’s proposal would expand the protections available under four existing Anti-Kickback Statute safe harbors:

 - Electronic Health Records Items and Services – The proposal would add protections for cybersecurity technology included in electronic health records arrangements, fix issues with the regulations’ existing language regarding interoperability, and remove the safe harbor’s sunset provision.

-- Personal Services and Management Contracts – The proposal would require he provider’s compensation methodology to be set in advance rather than the provider’s aggregate compensation, eliminate certain requirements for part-time arrangements, and permit certain types of outcomes-based remuneration structures.
+- Personal Services and Management Contracts – The proposal would require the provider’s compensation methodology to be set in advance rather than the provider’s aggregate compensation, eliminate certain requirements for part-time arrangements, and permit certain types of outcomes-based remuneration structures.

 - Warranties – The proposal would expand the definition of a “warranty” to cover bundled items and services under certain circumstances and remove the reporting requirements for beneficiaries.